San Diego mountain kingsnake: Status

-This snake continues to be highly prized among collectors (S. Barry, R. Fisher, and B. McGurty, pers. comm.) despite prohibitions on collecting or selling it in California (Nicola 1981, California Fish and Game Commission 1990).
+This snake continues to be highly prized among collectors despite prohibitions on collecting or selling it in California (Nicola 1981, California Fish and Game Commission 1990).
 The only individuals that can be possessed are those that were in possession of their owners prior to when the prohibition on collection regulations were implemented.
-Currently, this taxon is mentioned for sale in some reptile fancier lists at $250.00 per snake (pers. observ.); such a demand undoubtedly fuels a black market trade for this taxon among collectors.
-In addition, McGurty (1988) provided data for a single locality in San Diego County suggesting a local decline in L. z. pulchra that he attributes to overcollecting of this taxon.
-Since no obvious habitat change has occurred at this site (B. McGurty, pers. comm.), the interpretation McGurty provided may be correct.
-McGurty (1988) also cites the destruction of local habitat by overzealous collectors (the dismantling of outcrops and the shredding of logs and stumps), especially in San Diego County, as reasons for this taxon's decline (see also Newton and Smith 1975).
-Rock-chipping for this taxon as well as for selected lizards was a problem that was recognized over 15 years ago, and continues to be a problem in certain local areas despite the fact that altering habitat in this way is prohibited under current regulations by both State and Federal land management and resource agencies.
-Illegal fuelwood harvesting also adds to the problem of habitat alteration (McGurty 1988).
-While McGurty (1988) pointed out a problem with caprock removal and other forms of "rock-chipping", it is now known that those alterations did not affect the survival of the snakes.
-Currently, L. z. pulchra continues to be found in those areas of alteration, even utilizing the disturbed rocks, which now lie on the ground and create additional (if different) places for thermo-regulation (Hubbs, 2004).
-Today, McGurty (pers. comm.) admits that the rocks are not central to the survival of the species, but merely a convenient place for thermo-regulation.
-When small rock structure is absent, the snakes simply thermo-regulate in burrows or under rocks that are too large to move.
+Currently, this taxon is mentioned for sale in some reptile fancier lists at $250.00 per snake; such a demand undoubtedly fuels a black market trade for this taxon among collectors.
+In addition, provided data for a single locality in San Diego County, suggesting a local decline in L. z. pulchra that he attributes to overcollecting of this taxon.
+Since no obvious habitat change has occurred at this site, the interpretation provided may be correct. also cites the destruction of local habitat by overzealous collectors (the dismantling of outcrops and the shredding of logs and stumps), especially in San Diego County, as reasons for this taxon's decline (see also Newton and Smith 1975).
+Rock-chipping for this taxon as well as for selected lizards was a problem that was recognized over 15 years ago, and continues to be a problem in certain local areas despite the fact that altering habitat in this way is prohibited under current regulations by both State and Federal land-management and resource agencies.
+Illegal fuelwood harvesting also adds to the problem of habitat alteration.
+While pointed out a problem with caprock removal and other forms of "rock-chipping", it is now known that those alterations did not affect the survival of the snakes.
+Currently, L. z. pulchra continues to be found in those areas of alteration, even using the disturbed rocks, which now lie on the ground and create additional (if different) places for thermo-regulation.
+Today, McGurty (pers. comm.) admits that the rocks are not central to the survival of the species, but merely a convenient place for thermoregulation.
+When small rock structure is absent, the snakes simply thermoregulate in burrows or under rocks that are too large to move.